 Globally, there are more than a billion users in over 88 countries using 76 different language formats on YouTube, whilst more than half of the YouTube users are accessing the content using a mobile device.
-The daily viewership of YouTube videos exceeds the viewership of the most popular global cable television channels.
+The daily viewership of YouTube videos exceeds that of the most popular global cable television channels.

 If you have not yet set up a YouTube channel, then check out our tutorial on how to make a YouTube Channel.

-Tip 1: Know Your Audience
+Tip 1: Get More Views on YouTube by Knowing Your Audience

-Tip 2: Make Relevant Videos
+Tip 2: Get More Views on YouTube by Making Relevant Videos

-Tip 3: Engaging Titles
+Tip 3: Get More Views on YouTube by Engaging Titles

-When someone searches for a video one of the first things they will look at is the title.
+When someone searches for a video, one of the first things they will look at is the title.
 It is essential to entice the viewer.
 Avoid using click-bait titles, as it is exceedingly rare that you will deliver on what the title says.
 It is also unlikely that the viewer will watch another one of your videos if you have essentially lied to them.

 ALSO SEE: YouTube SEO Tips and Tricks